SIL-Ohjelmistoprojekti/Tailwind_FrontEnd/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for more details.
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/MIT)LICENSE file for more details.